-In this course, students will analyze theoretical concepts and fundamentals of strategic different management in organizations.
-Additionally, they will analyze three main areas: strategic management models, formulation, and the roles related to strategic management.
+In this course, students will analyze theoretical concepts and fundamentals of strategic management in different organizations.
+Additionally, they will analyze three main areas: strategic management models, strategic formulation, and the roles related to strategic management.
 They will also analyze the management and administration of strategies in organizations.